-"Henry Freeling, off Nukualofa, Tongataboo, 1st of 11th mo., 1836.
-"To the missionaries at the Friendly Islands."
-3rd of 11th mo.
+3d.
 "While on shore yesterday afternoon, for the needful exercise, we saw many fine healthy yam plantations coming forward, but the poor natives are suffering grievously for want of food at present, and yet they do not seem to exert themselves to procure an extra quantity of fish, which we find no difficulty in taking.

-"To-day, sent a quantity of tracts on board the 'Chieftain,' London whaling vessel, having become acquainted with her captain.
-Got on shore in the afternoon, but the state of the tides just now render these excursions both tedious and difficult.
+"To-day, sent a quantity of tracts on board the 'Chieftain,' a London whaling vessel, having become acquainted with her captain.
+Got on shore in the afternoon, but the state of the tides just now renders these excursions both tedious and difficult.

-"Taufaahau, having accomplished his object of escorting Josiah Toobow, back again in safety, to his own islands, sailed again with his numerous fleet very early this morning, but towards evening was compelled to return by opposing winds and rough weather : and to be ready to put to sea again, on the first appearance of a change in the weather, he anchored his canoes in the neighbourhood of the heathen settlements, to the very great alarm of those miserable people, who now fully concluded he had returned to chastise them for the provoking and insulting conduct of which they had been guilty in the morning, when he was about to take his departure.
-The missionary, however, assured us that Taufaahau, had no intention of meddling with them whatever.
-From what we saw, it is very evident that a triffing cause would at once set them all in a flame: both parties carry warlike weapons about with them.
-There are at present seventeen garrisons upon this island, such is the fear and suspicion on both sides, that they durst not live out of these strong holds.
-The heathen party in Tongataboo, although much superior in number to those who call themselves Christians, are the weaker body, in consequence of their own internal and perpetual broils, and the dreadful ravages of disease brought amongst them by the shipping, which is indeed as the 'noisome pestilence that walketh in darkness, and as the destruction that wasteth at noon-day.
+"Taufaahau, having accomplished his object of escorting Josiah Toobow, back in safety to his own islands, sailed again with his numerous fleet very early this morning, but towards evening was compelled to return by opposing winds and rough weather; and to be ready to put to sea again, on the first appearance of a change in the weather, he anchored his canoes in the neighbourhood of the heathen settlements, to the very great alarm of those miserable people, who now fully concluded he had returned to chastise them for the provoking and insulting conduct of which they had been guilty in the morning, when he was about to take his departure.
+The missionary, however, assured us that Taufaahau, had no intention whatever of meddling with them.
+From what we saw, it is very evident that a trifling cause would at once set them all in a flame: both parties carry warlike weapons about with them.
+There are at present seventeen garrisons upon this island; such are the fear and suspicion on both sides, that they durst not live out of their strong holds.
+The heathen party in Tongataboo, although much superior in number to those who call themselves Christians, are the weaker body, in consequence of their own internal and perpetual broils, and the dreadful ravages of disease brought amongst them by the shipping, which is indeed as the 'noisome pestilence that walketh in darkness, and as the destruction that wasteth at noon-day.'